-- 9.1 The State shall continue to provide all the forms and extent of coverage as defined by the contracts in force on April 1, 2015 with the State's health insurance carriers unless specifically modified by this Agreement. - 9.2(a) The Benefits Management Program will continue.
-Precertification will be required for all inpatient confinements and prior to certain specified surgical or medical procedures, regardless of proposed inpatient or outpatient setting. - To provide an opportunity for a review of surgical and diagnostic procedures for appropriateness of setting and effectiveness of treatment alternative, precertification will be required for all inpatient elective admissions. - Precertification will be required prior to maternity admissions in order to highlight appropriate prenatal services and reduce costly and traumatic birthing complications.
-A call to the Benefits Management Program will be required within 48 hours of admission for all emergency or urgent admissions to permit early identification of potential "case management" situations. - Precertification will be required prior to an admission to a skilled nursing facility. - The hospital deductible amount imposed for non-compliance with Program requirements will be \$200.
+9.1 The State shall continue to provide all the forms and extent of coverage as defined by the contracts in force on April 1, 2019 with the State's health insurance carriers unless specifically modified by this Agreement.

+9.2(a) The Benefits Management Program will continue.
+Precertification will be required for all inpatient confinements and prior to certain specified surgical or medical procedures, regardless of proposed inpatient or outpatient setting.

+• To provide an opportunity for a review of surgical and diagnostic procedures for appropriateness of setting and effectiveness of treatment alternative, precertification will be required for all inpatient elective admissions.

+A call to the Benefits Management Program will be required within 48 hours of admission for all emergency or urgent admissions to permit early identification of potential ''case management'' situations.

+- Precertification will be required prior to an admission to a skilled nursing facility. - The hospital deductible amount imposed for non-compliance with Program requirements will be \$200.
 Also, this deductible will be fully waived in instances where the medical record indicates that the patient was unable to make the call.
 In instances of non-compliance, a retroactive review of the necessity of services received shall be performed.
 The hospital portion of the Empire Plan will only cover those inpatient days determined by the Benefits Management Program to be medically necessary and/or appropriate for the inpatient setting. - The Prospective Procedure Review Program will screen for the medical necessity of certain specified surgical or diagnostic medical procedures which, based on Empire Plan experience, have been identified as potentially unnecessary or over utilized.
 The list of procedures will undergo annual evaluation by the Benefits Management Program vendor.
 As revised and approved by the Joint Committee on Health Benefits, the list will be published and distributed to enrollees prior to implementation. - The Prospective Procedure Review requirement will include only Magnetic Resonance Imaging (MRI), Computerized Axial Tomography (CAT Scans), Positron Emission Tomography (PET scans), Magnetic Resonance Angiography (MRAs) and Nuclear Medicine. - In order to assure the timely and accurate notification of PS&T Unit employees of these changes, the State and PEF, in conjunction with the vendor, will develop educational materials relating to the Benefits Management Program and oversee the distribution of said materials. - Enrollees will be required to call the Benefits Management Program for precertification when a listed procedure subject to prospective review is recommended, regardless of setting.
 Enrollees will be requested to call two weeks before the date of the procedure. - The Empire Plan's Prospective Procedure Review penalties will apply for failure to comply with the requirements of the Prospective Procedure Review Program regardless of whether the expense is an outpatient hospital or medical program expense.